wqking/obfupy/readme.md

 `pip install obfupy`

 **Install from source code**
-Clone obfupy repository, change dir to the root of obfupy, then,
+Clone obfupy repository, change directory to the root of obfupy, then,
 `pip install -e .`

-**Use from source code without install**
+**Use from source code without installation**
 Clone obfupy repository, add below lines in the beginning of your script,
 ```
 import sys